Composition & Songwriting at CYM

 Contemporary Classical Music

-From September 2017 CYM is launching a composition pathway for its student composers.
-CYM students will be able to study composition as a first or second study, similarly to instrumental studies.
-The new composition department offers group and private lessons, in which young composers will learn techniques, discover new music and develop their independent understanding of how music comes together.
+In September 2017 CYM launched a composition pathway for its student composers.
+CYM students are now able to study composition as a first or second study, similarly to instrumental studies.
+The composition department offers group and private lessons, in which young composers will learn techniques, discover new music and develop their independent understanding of how music comes together.
 With practicality in mind, student composers will write at least two chamber compositions, which will be performed and recorded at CYM and be used to start their composer portfolio.
 In preparation for the concerts, they will gain valuable experience in creating professional looking scores, writing for various orchestral instruments and working closely with the performing musicians.

 Following a visit from Judith Weir CYM went on to be mentioned in her blog post: Judith Weir Blog Post